Snowflake-Labs/sfquickstarts/site/sfguides/src/geo-for-machine-learning/machine-learning-using-geospatial.md

 > aside negative
 >  Before starting with this lab, complete the preparation steps from `Setup your account` page.

+> aside positive
+>  This lab is [available](https://github.com/Snowflake-Labs/sf-guide-geospatial-analytics-ai-ml) as Snowflake Notebook.

 In this lab, we will demonstrate how to perform geocoding and reverse geocoding using datasets and applications from the Marketplace.
 You will learn how to:
 - Perform address cleansing
 - Convert an address into a location (geocoding)